apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/apecloud-mysql-intro/apecloud-mysql-intro.md

 ## Fault tolerance

 The cluster supports node fault tolerance.
 Suppose the number of replicas is n, then the number of faulty replicas that can be tolerated is `floor (n/2) + 1，n=[1,99]`, which meets the requirements of the Paxos algorithm protocol.
 Based on this, it can be obtained that under the specified tolerable number f of ApeCloud MySQL cluster nodes, the number of replicas that need to be created is n=2*f+1, f>=0.
-For example, if the tolerable number of faulty replica is 1, then according to the formula, the minimum number of replicas in the cluster is 3, that is, in a Paxos group, the continuous service capability of the cluster with 1 faulty replica is guaranteed.
+For example, if the tolerable number of faulty replicas is 1, then according to the formula, the minimum number of replicas in the cluster is 3, that is, in a Paxos group, the continuous service capability of the cluster with 1 faulty replica is guaranteed.
 According to the table below, it can be seen that it is more cost-effective to create an odd number of replicas.

  Replicas in Cluster | Node Majority | Nodes Tolerable |
   ---- |----| ----|